Upcoming

 The Research House for Asian Art | Chicago, IL

-Analog RAM, curated by Mary Lou Zelazny, features the work of over 120 young artists in an extensive series of collaborative collages, assembled from drawings made over 6 years in Zelazny's course Figure Painting — From Photo to Memory.
+Analog RAM, curated by Mary Lou Zelazny, featured the work of over 120 young artists in an extensive series of collaborative collages, assembled from drawings made over 6 years in Zelazny's course Figure Painting — From Photo to Memory.

 See the collection now as a permanent addition to the Joan Flasch Artist Book Collection at the School of the Art Institute of Chicago.
 Viewings available by appointment.